India shuts down flights, big cities as coronavirus toll rises in region

-NEW DELHI (Reuters) - India said on Monday it will shut down domestic flights to halt the spread of coronavirus and imposed a curfew on a giant state

-as the number of people dying of the disease ticked up across densely populated south Asia.
+NEW DELHI (Reuters) - India on Monday announced a halt to domestic flights and said the majority of the country was under complete lockdown to stop the spread of coronavirus as the number of people dying of the disease ticked up across densely populated South Asia.

-On Monday, India confirmed its eighth death - of a 54-year-old man with no history of foreign travel, suggesting the start of community transmission of the virus, officials said.
+On Monday, India confirmed two more deaths, bringing the total to nine.
+One was a 54-year-old man with no history of foreign travel, suggesting the start of community transmission of the virus, officials said.

-Streets were deserted in the national capital Delhi and offices shut at the start of a lockdown to run till the end of the month.
+Streets were deserted in the national capital New Delhi and offices shut at the start of a lockdown to run till the end of the month.

 The government ordered commercial airlines to shut down domestic operations from midnight on Tuesday on top of a ban on international flights to try and contain the coronavirus.
 About 144 million people traveled on domestic flights last year.